veny/GearmaNode/README.md

  * @TODO (RESET_ABILITIES, SET_CLIENT_ID, CAN_DO_TIMEOUT, ALL_YOURS, GRAB_JOB_UNIQ, JOB_ASSIGN_UNIQ)
 * support for multiple job servers
  * load balancing strategy (`sequence` or `round-robin`)
- * recover time (when a server node is down due to maintenance or a crash, load balancer will use the recover-time as a delay before retrying the downed job server) @TODO
+ * recover time (when a server node is down due to maintenance or a crash, load balancer will use the recover-time as a delay before retrying the downed job server)
 * support for miscellaneous string encoding supported by Node.js `Buffer` class
 * careful API documentation
 * rock solid tests